AFJGitHubDev24/Itinerary-Architect/README.md

 Now, get ready for your great and enjoyable itinerary-based trip to all over the world!🌍

 # LICENSE
-This application has a ![MIT LICENSE].
+This application has a [MIT LICENSE].
 Please ask the repository owner regarding the implementation details.